Intensive Session A: begins May 17, 2023

 Billing, Late Fees and Other Charges

 Rutgers University will send an email to the email address listed on the University's Student Records Database, which students are responsible for keeping current, with term bill payment instructions.
-Those who have not paid the term bill by the first day of classes will be automatically deregistered by the University.
+Those who have not paid the term bill by the first day of classes may be automatically deregistered by the University.
 VERY IMPORTANT: In Summer Session, a registered student is fully liable for tuition charges, unless the student properly withdraws from the course or courses in accordance with the procedures and deadlines.
 Failure to submit the tuition payment and deregistration do not constitute a withdrawal.
 Students will continue to be billed for courses for which they initially registered and from which they did not properly withdraw.

 Back to Top